Betsy Braddock: What If

 Betsy Braddock of Earth-21993 was created by Kurt Busiek and Tod Smith.
 Her history mirrors that of her Earth-616 counterpart until just after she crossed through the Siege Perilous.
 After Charles Xavier escaped Skrull activity and returned to Earth, she is among the many teams of X-Men gathered by Xavier, who express his disapproval with the state they had left human/mutant affairs in his absence.
 This meeting erupts into violence due to an argument between Cable and Xavier over what direction to take.
 Betsy joins the other X-Men in attempting to incapacitate Cable and the New Mutants, but the New Mutants flee.
 Following Cable's assassination of Xavier, Betsy joins a group of X-Men led by Wolverine in tracking the New Mutants down to their new headquarters, where, as she battle the remaining New Mutants, Wolverine kills Cable.
 Wolverine then leads his team of X-Men on a mission to slay all their enemies.
-After killing Mr. Sinister and his Nasty Boys, Betsy has enough with the mindless killings and defects over to another team of X-Men led by Storm.
+After killing Mister Sinister and the Nasty Boys, Betsy has enough with the mindless killings and defects over to another team of X-Men led by Storm.
 By this point, the U.S. government unleashed the Sentinels in response to Magneto taking over Washington.
 Betsy comes across Storm just as most of the X-Men on her side either defected over to Magneto, or found themselves killed or captured by the Sentinels.
 Realizing that current events might lead up to the nightmare future (Earth-811) where mutants have been either enslaved or wiped out by the Sentinels, Storm and Betsy seek to try and talk Magneto into stopping his aggressions.
 Breaking into the United States Capitol, Betsy and Storm attempt to warn Magneto of the possible apocalyptic future ahead of them, but he scoffs at the idea and attempts to destroy another attacking squad of Sentinels.
 Mentally detecting that one of them carried a nuclear warhead, Betsy attempts to warn Magneto, but she is too late.
 The bomb goes off, killing them all.